crate/services-docs/docs/tutorials/full-text.md

 you’re now set to insert the dataset.

 ## Inserting Data

-With the table created we can now insert the data using the COPY FROM command by using the table we just created and the source for our movie data:
+Now, insert data into the table you just created, by using the `COPY FROM` SQL statement.
 ```sql
 COPY netflix_catalog
 FROM 'https://github.com/crate/cratedb-datasets/raw/main/cloud-tutorials/data_netflix.json.gz'